akshayandy/BookStoreManagement/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-You need Eclipse EE edition, Tomcat Server, Spring Framework software to work on this project.
+You need Eclipse EE edition/STS, Tomcat Server, Spring Framework software to work on this project.
 Go to google and search,

 ```